 - Government taxes and regulations - not an official currency and its legal status varies substantially from country to country and is still undefined or changing in many of them

 - Competition- Other cryptocurrencies could send Bitcoin into history.
-Offering faster transactions, complete anonymity, storage space, and other improvements could lead to lower market share for Bitcoin.
+Offering faster transactions, complete anonymity, storage space, and other improvements could lead to a lower market share for Bitcoin.

 - Still experimental in active development

 - Exposure to Bitcoin-specific scams and fraud

 - Black Market activity may damage reputation and usefulness - the entire system could face marginalization

 - No chargebacks or refunds - due to lack of standardized policy for chargebacks or refunds